NotePlan/plugins/jgclark.Summaries/README.md

   ...
   summaries: {
     folderToStore: 'Summaries', // folder to store any output files in
-    foldersToExclude: ['📋 Templates', 'Summaries'], // list of folders to exlude in these commands.
+    foldersToExclude: ['📋 Templates', 'Summaries'], // list of folders (and their sub-folders) to exlude in these commands.
 Note that @Trash and @Archive are always excluded
     headingLevel: 2, // use level 1-5 headings when writing output to notes
     // settings for 'countsInPeriod':
     hashtagCountsHeading: '#hashtag counts',